KingIdee/guest-writer/articles/2019-03-04-building-graphql-apis-with-kotlin-and-springboot.markdown

 interface SnackRepository : MongoRepository<Snack, String>
 ```

-The interface you have just created implements the `MongoRepository` interface which provides some predefined methods that you need.
+The interface you have just created extends the `MongoRepository` interface which provides some predefined methods that you need.
 Some of these methods include: `findAll`, `saveAll`, `findById` among many others.

 The `MongoRepository` interface takes in two parameters types, `Snack` and `String`.
 The first parameter (`Snack`) is the data type that will be saved and retrieved from this repository while the second parameter (`String`) is the data type of the `ID`.  `String` is used since the data type for the `id` variable in the `Snack` entity is a `String`.